 Of the many “birth-rights” that a Christian possesses as a child of God, peace is one of the most significant and least appreciated.
 The Bible emphasizes its importance constantly.
 The Jewish people to this day greet each other with “Shalom” (peace) and pray longingly for it.
 Jesus is our peace.
 Therefore, we can always, in all circumstances, walk in peace as we walk with Jesus and abide in Him.
 In the turbulent uncertainty of these days, the world needs to see and know what we have.
 I pray that we, as God’s people, will manifest what we possess (peace), giving witness with our lives and words to the peace that is available through faith in Christ.

 We are very thankful that we are able to continue Bible school as (almost) normal this year!
-We are accepting applications for the Winter/Spring 2021 semester.
+Our Winter/Spring semester has started.
+We are currently accepting applications for the Fall 2021 semester.

 Canadians: We are able to issue student visas to Canadians and they are allowed to enter the U.S. on student visas!